barcek/sprk/README.md

 ## Creating a tool

-A tool can be created by creating an instance of either the `Runner` class or the `Sprker` class.
+A tool can be created by instantiating either the `Runner` class or the `Sprker` class.

-A configuration dictionary containing certain initial values can be passed when instantiating a tool, as below:
+A configuration dictionary containing certain initial values can be passed when doing so, as below:

 ```python
 tool_1 = Sprker({